 The Healthcare Foundation announces a community-wide campaign to support the renovation of the Cancer Services Center at Glendale Adventist Medical Center.
-Completion is set for August 2017.
+Completion is set for Fall 2017.

 Improvements will feature spacious private dressing rooms, a relaxing reception area, and a more comfortable environment throughout treatment areas.

 A new Varian TrueBeam linear accelerator, the latest technology in radiation therapy for battling cancer, will make treatments faster and more precise.

 Every gift of any amount will help cancer patients, survivors and families throughout our community.
 Be a part of this exciting new chapter in cancer treatment and care by making a donation today!

 “Your CT scan was positive.
 The tumor is

 malignant.”
 Elen Tahmasian, 43, a wife and a mother to two growing children,

 never dreamed she’d be hearing these words from her doctor.
 The diagnosis was breast

 cancer; the tumor was aggressive.

 Introducing the co-chairs of this important funding campaign.